-The California Consumer Privacy Act of 2018 (CCPA), one of the toughest data privacy laws in the U.S. was passed in June of 2018, immediately followed the May 2018 implementation of Europe’s Global Data Protection Regulation (GDPR).
-The CCPA takes effect in January of 2020.
+The California Consumer Privacy Act of 2018 (CCPA), one of the toughest data privacy laws in the U.S. was passed in June of 2018, immediately followed the implementation of Europe’s Global Data Protection Regulation (GDPR) in May 2018.
+The CCPA took effect on January 1, 2020.

 The CCPA focuses on providing Californian consumers’ the right to know, control and delete personal data that have been collected by businesses.
-It includes consumers’ profiles personal information collected, sources of that information, personal information sold and or disclosed, and third parties with whom the information is disclosed or sold.
+It includes consumers’ profiles, personal information collected, sources of that information, personal information sold and or disclosed, and third parties with whom the information is disclosed or sold to.

 Some of the significant provisions include liability and private right of action.
 The act expressly provides for a private right of action for certain data breaches.
 Before a private right of action can commence, a consumer must provide a business with 30 business days’ notice and an opportunity to cure.